1.1.4 Resources

 Adding a resource type to your pipeline looks very similar to adding a resource.
 You can even override the bundled resource types by re-declaring them in your pipeline.

 Remember, a resource is a container image.
 So to pull in a new resource type you need to tell Concourse where to pull the image from.
 This is done by using the built-in registry-image resource.
-The process of adding a resource type is just like adding a regular resource.
+The process of adding a resource type is just like adding a regular resource, just under the top-level resource_types

-That's how you add external resource types to your pipeline.
-If you're looking for more resource types there's a catalog of them at resource-types.concourse-ci.org.
+If you're looking for more resource types, there's a catalog of them at resource-types.concourse-ci.org.

 Time For Takeoff ✈️